grid-line

 Also, it is a highly regulated industry.

-Because of this, robotic process automation (RPA) and cognitive automation (CA) may be useful in increasing efficiency and protecting consumer safety and privacy.
+Because of this, robotic process automation (RPA) may be useful in increasing efficiency and protecting consumer safety and privacy.

-The two technologies also offer a myriad of ways for new InsurTechs to service traditional insurance companies.
+The technology also offers a myriad of ways for new InsurTechs to service traditional insurance companies.

 undefined